 In short, for shoppers and vendors alike, this North Vancouver market is very popular.

-Tips and Advice
+Tips & Advice

-Below are some suggestions to help you make the most out of your shopping experience at the St. Thomas Aquinas Christmas Craft Fair.
+Below are some suggestions to help you make the most of your shopping experience at the St. Thomas Aquinas Christmas Craft Fair.

 TIP #3: Many vendors can accept credit card payment, but all can take cash (so we advise taking cash).
-An ATM is conveniently available onsite.
+An ATM is conveniently available on site.

 TIP #4: Bring your own shopping bags.
 Vendors do have bags to give out, but it’s preferable if you use your own reusable ones (and it’s better for the environment too).

-TIP #5: With the raffle baskets, each basket is raffled off separately.
+TIP #6: With the raffle baskets, each basket is raffled off separately.
 When you buy your tickets you can place them in different bins in front of each basket.
 You can put all your tickets in one basket’s raffle bin (to increase your odds of winning the prize you want most), or you can put your tickets in multiple bins for chances to win a number of different baskets.

 Other Information

-For more information about the event click STA Christmas Craft Fair.
+For more information about the event, click STA Christmas Craft Fair.

 To learn more about the host of the market, check out the St. Thomas Aquinas School website.